bluMATRIKZ/nthinkfan/README.md

 # nthinkfan
-Control ThinkPads fan speed with dialog in Linux
+Control ThinkPads fan speed with dialog on Linux

 You will need:
 ````